mikeynap/Hodoku/README.md

 Available languages: English and German

-Hodoku uses rather a lot of memory
-(especially if you use the "Find all available steps" feature).
-The recommended way to run Hodoku is:

-	java -Xmx512m -jar Hodoku.jar

-Note: the parameter "-Xmx" is specific to the JRE provided by Oracle.
-If you use a different JRE, please look up the correct parameter for setting the maximum heap size at startup.

 Forked from PseudoFish's fork.

 Wish List:
-+ Ability to draw arrows or hard/dashed lines
 + Find out how to make an exe/installer

 Change log